uptonking/note4yaoo/lib-saas-strapi-docs.md

   - In most use cases, it's recommended to use the Entity Service API instead of the Query Engine API.
 - To avoid performance issues, bulk operations are not allowed on relations.

-- Providers add an extension to the core capabilities of the plugin, for example to upload media files to AWS S3 instead of the local server
-  - Only the Upload and Email plugins are currently designed to work with providers.

 ## plugins

 - your experience with Strapi plugins will fall under the following 4 use cases: